bluekvirus/Stage.js/implementation/HOWTO.md

 Let's proceed to define your top-level views so you have something to show after the application starts.

 #### Step 2.
-Define Contexts
+Define 1st level Views

-Create a new file named `myContextA.js`, remember a *Context* is just an special view object with additional special methods/listeners:
+Create a new file named `myContextA.js`, remember a *Context* is just a view object with additional events triggered when shown:
 ```
 //myContextA.js
 (function(app) {
-    app.view('MyContextA', { //omitting the name indicates context:Default
+    app.view('MyContextA', {
         template: '...',
         guard: function(){
             //return error ('string') to cancel navigation;